On bulk deviations for the local behavior of random interlacements: Introduction

-As explained in Remark \ref{rem6.6}, the above asymptotics can be linked to the results in \cite{Szni} where the connected component $\cC^u_N$ of $S(0,N)$ in $\cV^u \cup S(0,N)$ was considered, together with its thickening $\wt{\cC}^u_N$ (namely the $\wt{L}_0(N)$-neighborhood of $\cC^u_N$, for a suitably chosen $\wt{L}_0(N) = o(N)$).
-Somewhat in the spirit of ``phase separation and the emergence of a macroscopic Wulff shape'' for Bernoulli percolation or for the Ising model, see for instance \cite{Cerf00}, \cite{Bodi99}, in \cite{Szni} the asymptotic behavior of the probability of a ``macroscopic hole'' of volume $\nu \,|B(0,N)|$ left by $\wt{\cC}^u_N$ in $B(0,N)$, i.e.~of the event $|B(0,N) \backslash \wt{\cC}^u_N| > \nu \,|B(0,N)|$, was investigated.
-It was shown in Theorem 3.1 of \cite{Szni} that when the vacant set $\cV^u$ is in the strongly percolating regime (i.e. when $0 < u< \ov{u})$, one has
+The above asymptotics can be linked to the results in \cite{Szni}.
+There, the connected component $\cC^u_N$ of $S(0,N)$ in $\cV^u \cup S(0,N)$ was considered, together with its thickening $\wt{\cC}^u_N$ (the $\wt{L}_0(N)$-neighborhood of $\cC^u_N$, for a suitably chosen $\wt{L}_0(N) = o(N)$).
+The asymptotic behavior of the probability of a ``macroscopic hole'' of volume $\nu \,|B(0,N)|$ left by $\wt{\cC}^u_N$ in $B(0,N)$, i.e.~of the event $|B(0,N) \backslash \wt{\cC}^u_N| > \nu \,|B(0,N)|$, was investigated.
+The spirit of the question was similar to that of ``phase separation and the emergence of a macroscopic Wulff shape'' for Bernoulli percolation or for the Ising model, see for instance \cite{Cerf00}, \cite{Bodi99} (however, with capacity replacing perimeter in the exponential costs).
+Specifically it was shown in Theorem 3.1 of \cite{Szni} that when the vacant set $\cV^u$ is in the strongly percolating regime (i.e.~when $0 < u< \ov{u}$, which informally corresponds to a regime of local presence and uniqueness for the infinite cluster of $\cV^u$), one has

 where $\wt{\nu} = 2^d \nu$, $B_{\wt{\nu}}$ is a Euclidean ball of volume $\wt{\nu}$, and ${\rm cap}_{\IR^d} (B_{\wt{\nu}})$ its Brownian capacity (see for instance p.~58 of \cite{PortSton78}, for its definition).
 In addition, when $\wt{\nu} < \o_d$ ($=$ the volume of a Euclidean ball or radius $1$), it was shown in Theorem 3.2 of \cite{Szni} that: